Simple Meditation Techniques for Beginners

 • Breath: Let your body breathe naturally with abdomen.
 Also allow refreshing natural pause between inhalation and exhalation whenever possible.

-• Intention: know your motivation for meditation and set your intention to meditate just before meditation.
+• Intention: know purpose of your meditation and set your intention before meditation.

 Common Mistakes